 Find information on the production process at www.safja.co.za, website of the South African Fruit Juice Association.

-Fruit Juice is a drink produced by squeezing or crushing fruit.
-In South Africa, there are specific regulations relating to fruit juices and what they may contain in terms of additives and preservatives, and that sets the definition for what a fruit juice must be called, based on its composition.
-There are four categories: fruit drinks, carbonated fruit drinks, nectar and pure fruit juice (BMi, 2013).
-Read about the differences here.
+In South Africa, there are specific regulations relating to fruit juice and what they may contain in terms of additives and preservatives, and that sets the definition for what a fruit juice must be called, based on its composition:

 International business environment

-- The global fruit juice market reached 60.7 billion litres in retail sales in 2017 (Insight Survey, 2018).
-The largest market was the Asia-Pacific region, followed by North America and Western Europe (Insight Survey, 2018).
+- The global juice market was approximately 60.6 billion litres in 2018.
+It is projected to reach approximately 65.9 billion litres by 2022.
+The largest market was the Asia-Pacific region, followed by Europe and North America and Western Europe (Insight Survey 2020).

 - Orange juice is included in the monthly “Citrus: World Markets and Trade” from the USDA at https://apps.fas.usda.gov/psdonline/circulars/citrus.pdf

 - Orange juice production: Brazil, US, Mexico, EU and SA (USDA, 2021).

 - Orange juice domestic consumption: EU, US, China, Canada and Brazil (USDA 2021)

 - Orange juice exporters: Brazil, Mexico, EU, South Africa and US (USDA 2021)